Stay in the present moment

-Now that so many of us are now at home, the days can blur into one long stretch of time that feels difficult to fill, particularly over weekends or if you’re not working.
-Breaking your day up can help make everything seem a little more manageable.
+Now that so many of us have been at home for months, the days can blur into one long stretch of time that feels difficult to fill.
+This can be especially hard over the weekends or if you’re not working.
+Breaking up your day can help make everything seem a little more manageable.

 Carolyn is 61 and has lived alone for nearly 10 years.
-She says that the key things that have helped her are:
+She says that the key things that have helped her during lockdown are:

 - structuring each day